Yes, you can have a colonoscopy during your period, though some adjustments and considerations may apply.

 Asking this question directly helps clarify individual concerns based on personal health history:

-• Your doctor will evaluate factors like anemia risk from heavy periods before sedation plans are finalized.
+- Your doctor will evaluate factors like how you’re feeling overall before the procedure plans are finalized.

-• Your healthcare team can tailor bowel prep instructions considering nausea severity related to menses.
+- Your healthcare team can tailor bowel prep instructions if menstrual symptoms are making the prep harder to tolerate.

-• You’ll receive reassurance about infection control measures ensuring safety despite vaginal bleeding.
+- You’ll receive reassurance about safety and logistics despite vaginal bleeding.

 Never hesitate to voice worries around timing; medical teams want patients comfortable physically and mentally during invasive procedures.